-"42nd Street" is enjoyable not so much for the plot or the characters as it is for the visuals.
-Busby Berkeley practically invented a new art form with his army of chorus girls, and bare legs became the raison d'etre for musicals.
+Warner Bros.
+"42nd Street" (1933) came along at the height of Hollywood films oriented around Broadway stage productions.
+It offers the classic "behind the scenes" viewpoint first introduced in "The Broadway Melody of 1929."
+Due largely to the fact that "42nd Street" has classic songs and an archetypal plot, it is remembered while "Broadway Melody" is largely forgotten except by historians.
+Aside from the hummable tunes, "42nd Street" also is enjoyable not so much for the plot or the characters as it is for its stunning visuals.
+Choreographer Busby Berkeley practically invented a new art form with his army of chorus girls, and bare legs became the raison d'etre for musicals.
 Seeing dancers behind the scenes, sweating and arguing and winning and losing, is a wonderful peek behind the curtains.
 This is well worth your time for those reasons alone, with the timeless songs and hokey but inspiring plot as nice bonuses.

 But....
 There are a lot of things about this film that I find annoying.
 Not enough to make me not enjoy it, but sufficient to keep it off of any list of greatest films.
 And the sad thing is that, with a few changes, this could have been perhaps the greatest musical of all time (and certainly many would put it there already).

 |Warner Baxter plays the hard-as-nails director of the show-within-the-show.|